 Vanilla Cream Cheese Frosting

 Add cream cheese, butter, powdered sugar, vanilla and salt to your stand mixer.
-Beat the frosting until it's thick and glossy.
-Store in the fridge until ready to use.
+Beat the frosting using the whisk attachment until it's thick and glossy.

 Once the rolls have cooled a little (I leave it about 30 minutes) smother them in the vanilla cream cheese frosting.
 You can use a vanilla glaze or even just dust them in icing sugar if you prefer.